lab1092/blender-manual_ja/manual/modeling/objects/groups_and_parenting.rst

    Figure 2 - Scene with Monkey object being the Child Object of "EmptyA".
 "EmptyA" has been scaled resulting in the Monkey also being scaled and moved to the left.

-If you select only the Monkey object by :kbd:`rmb` click and then :kbd:`shift-rmb` click "EmptyB" object and press :kbd:`ctrl-P` and select *Object* from the *Set Parent To* popup dialog box.
+If you select only the Monkey object by :kbd:`RMB` click and then :kbd:`Shift-RMB` click "EmptyB" object and press :kbd:`Ctrl-P` and select *Object* from the *Set Parent To* popup dialog box.
 This will result in "EmptyB" object being the *Parent Object* of the Monkey object.
 Notice that when you change the parent of the Monkey the scale of the Monkey changed.